Cancel anytime

 Market Risk

-DBE is more suitable for active traders and experienced investors with a shorter-term investment horizon rather than passive, long-term investors.
+DBE is better suited for active traders and investors with a shorter-term investment horizon due to its volatility and the potential for contango drag.
+It is not ideal for passive, long-term investors.

 Summary